matthewtop/matthewtop.github.io/index.md

 ### Virtual Cybersecurity Home Lab

 *(Ongoing Project)* To gain practical, hands-on experience beyond theoretical knowledge, I designed and built a virtualized cybersecurity home lab.
-This environment utilizes virtual machines running **Windows 11** and **BlackArch Linux** (managed via `VMware`/`VirtualBox`), creating a sandboxed space to safely simulate and analyze real-world cybersecurity scenarios.
+This environment utilizes virtual machines running **Windows 11** and **BlackArch Linux**, creating a sandboxed space to safely simulate and analyze real-world cybersecurity scenarios.
 BlackArch also serves as my personal machine to complete tryhackme's challenges (instead of built-in VM's) and whole home lab serves as training ground for practicing network reconnaissance and executing various attack techniques.

 ## Contact Me